Skip to content

 Decide where to enter this path without opening a second testing system.

-Reuse the sorting quick test and the sorting trade-off checkpoint to decide whether this playlist should start at the topic route or jump straight to the graph-traversal revisit.
+Reuse the sorting quick test and the sorting trade-off checkpoint to decide whether this playlist should start at the topic page or jump straight to the graph-traversal revisit.

 Start from the opening step0 / 2 probes ready